gtk-rs/gtk4-rs/book/src/gobject_memory_management.md

 `button_increase` holds a strong reference to `button_decrease` and vice-versa.
 A strong reference keeps the referenced value from being deallocated.
 If this chain leads to a circle, none of the values in this cycle ever get deallocated.
-With weak references we can break this cycle, because they do not keep their value alive but instead provide a way to retrieve a strong reference if the value is still alive.
+With weak references we can break this cycle, because they don't keep their value alive but instead provide a way to retrieve a strong reference if the value is still alive.
 Since we want our apps to free unneeded memory, we should use weak references for the buttons instead.

 > In this simple example, GTK actually resolves the reference cycle on its own once you close the window.